peppelinux/federation-wallet/openid-federation-wallet-1_0.md

    -02

    * Added non-normative example about using policies with metadata and trust marks
-   * Added Credential Verifier and Credential Verifier Istance
+   * Added Credential Verifier and Credential Verifier Instance
-   * Added section about Credential Verifier Istance
+   * Added section about Credential Verifier Instance
    * Illustrative rationale about Authentic Sources and Wallet Provider within the Four-Party Model sections
    * Moved text on Possible Use of Metadata Parameters by Wallet Ecosystems to issue #22.
    * Added warning about the specification not being final.